IRS-Cybersec/ctfdump/STACK the Flags 2020/Chomusuke/osint/Hunt Him Down/README.md

-Checking the sender, we see this email address:
+we see the supposed sender here

 ![](2.png)